EpicBrainUser/python-booklet/lib/glossary.typ

     short: "token",
     long: "lexical token",
     description: "A lexical token is a discreet part of the language, a string with an assigned meaning.
 It has a name and a value.
 For example you can have keywords, such as 'def', 'class', 'return', but also punctuation like parenthesis or ':', or operators, whitespace, identifiers and literals"
+  ),
+  (
+    key: "parameter",
+    short: "parameter",
+    description: "In a function, the variables put in as 'placeholders' to be replaced by values when the function is called, e.g def add(x: int, y: int) -> int: return x + y, here x and y are the parameters in the function.
+This is also known as a 'formal argument'. "
+  ),
+  (
+    key: "arg",
+    short: "argument",
+    description: "In a function call, the values put in place to substitue the parameter placeholders are called arguments, e.g sum_result = add(6 + 7), here 6 and 7 are the arguments given to the function add.
+This is referred to as the 'actual argument'. "
   )
 )